 There’s also an added flexibility that comes with using drones.
 When hurricanes are forecast and insurers can predict areas about to be hit by the storm, drone teams can be pre-deployed to ensure the recovery process gets underway as soon as possible.

-This year, drones are set to play an important role in making homeowners whole again during what is always a challenging time.
+This year more than ever, drones are set to play an important role in making homeowners whole again during what is always a challenging time.

 Making insurance inspections safer